 Sunday 18th August

 I’m supposed to be heading over at 6am to Sandeep’s in laws to watch the final day of the 2nd Ashes test between England and Australia.
 I ended up lying in till around half 8 - it’s been a busy/tiring week and it’s the comfiest bed I have slept in since leaving Brad and Sandy’s house back in Titletown.
 I head over and England are batting in what looks like will be a draw.
 Breakfast is a traditional North Indian dish of cholee puri (chickpea curry with fried chapati) - so good.
 Ben Stokes gets a century - which I really enjoy as he and I have some history.
 Back in 2015, during a warm up game in St Kitts before the first test in Antigua, we met in the local casino where the England players were also staying.
 I had been drinking all day, and Ben was drinking water.
 On the same table I was gambling and as is standard policy, gamblers get to drink for free.
 The rum and coke didn’t last long in my body and it was ejected onto the table near Mr Stokes - he wasn’t too happy - luckily he keeps physical alterations with only homophobes.
 England declare and Australia have around two sessions to a bat out a draw-which they do - but England get the tourists 6-down and it’s gonna be an exciting third test as Smith is likely to miss out due to concussion - Australia certainly looked rattled in their second innings without their best (probably the world’s number one) batsman.
 After the game I head back to Sandeep’s to get showered and changed and we head to the Sikh temple (gurduwara) for prayers.
 I’m not a devout Sikh, but it’s a religion, like most other religions, I respect and value and I believe in God so I always enjoy visiting a gurduwara whether it be in India or England.
-Plus after prayer you get to eat a meal (langer) which is always good - sometimes a bit rich in oil/fat which is why it should be eaten in moderation.
+Plus after prayer you get to eat a meal (langer) which is always good, although sometimes a bit rich in oil/fat which is why it should be eaten in moderation.
 The rest of the afternoon is spent relaxing and Sandeep’s father in law comes round for dinner and drinks.
-He wants me to stay for a month next time - the whole family have provided me with great hospitality- that’s why I always make the time and effort to visit my family whether it is inside or outside India.
+He wants me to stay for a month next time - the whole family have provided me with great hospitality, a great reason why I always make the time and effort to visit my family whether it is inside or outside India.

 Monday 19th August

-It’s another great lie in - but by the time I get up, Ashdeep and baby Himmut are gone and I wasn’t able to say goodbye.
+It’s another great lie in but by the time I get up, Ashdeep and baby Himmut are gone and I wasn’t able to say goodbye.
 Once I’m showered and changed it’s time to pack my bags.
 Sandeep and I are heading to Niagara Falls and then I’m gonna be dropped off with more Punjabi family in the predominantly Punjabi Toronto suburb of Brampton.
 First, I want to get a local a SIM card - eventually we find a place in a shopping mall in Cambridge and the second generation Canadian-Punjabi mobile phone stall worker guides which plan to purchase and then kindly sets up my phone - it’s pretty expensive - even more so than England but still cheaper than America.
 But at least I have got coverage/access for when I’m in Canada - the company I have chosen is called Chatr and they proudly boast they are nationwide - hopefully it works in Manitoba, as I plan to hire a car and head into the countryside from Winnipeg after the Packers-Raiders game.
-Using google maps, I find a breakfast restaurant which turns out to be pretty good - we both choose the vegetarian omelette which when served with potatoes and toast ends up being a pretty filling brunch.
-It’s not far to Niagara - and as it’s a Monday the traffic isn’t too bad.
-We find a car parking in town which is a short walk to the falls - the closer you get the more expensive it becomes.
-Walking around the falls, I cannot not notice the number of Punjabi’s here - I loose count of the number of males wearing turbans and I reckon I see every colour in the rainbow - Sandeep and I chuckle when we hear a parent shouting in our local language to their child not to climb the rails so they don’t fall off - sound parenting advice around a massive waterfall.
+Using google maps I find a breakfast restaurant which turns out to be pretty good - we both choose the vegetarian omelette which when served with potatoes and toast ends up being a pretty filling brunch.
+It’s not far to Niagara and as it’s a Monday the traffic isn’t too bad.
+We find a car parking in town which is a short walk to the falls as the closer you get the more expensive it becomes.
+Walking around the falls, I cannot not notice the number of Punjabi’s here.
+In fact I lose count of the number of males wearing turbans and I reckon I see every colour in the rainbow - Sandeep and I chuckle when we hear a parent shouting in our local language to their child not to climb the rails so they don’t fall off - sound parenting advice around a massive waterfall.
 That’s the thing about Punjabi’s - whether your born there or not - if you have any blood from the place your probably going to be a larger than life character that will be loud without even noticing it - people that know me well would hardly disagree.
-Niagara Falls is a cool place to visit, but certainly not as spectacular as Iguazu Falls - particularly the Argentinian side.
-We eventually get to Brampton at around 5 - Sandeep drops me off and we part ways - he’s been a great host and I wish him well with his family and new home/job.
-My auntie (Baljit Massi) comes out to greet and it’s both crazy and exciting that I’m seeing her in Canada - the last time we met was back in India last December before I headed to South America.
-I met her daughter in law and lovely 2 month old baby which I’m so excited to hold.
+Niagara Falls is a cool place to visit, but certainly not as spectacular as Iguazu Falls, particularly the Argentinian side.
+We eventually get to Brampton at around 5 and Sandeep drops me off and we part ways.
+He's been a great host and I wish him well with his family and new home/job.
+My auntie (Baljit Massi) comes out to greet and it’s both crazy and exciting that I’m seeing her in Canada as the last time we met was back in India last December before I headed to South America.
+I meet her daughter in law and lovely two month old baby which I’m so excited to hold.
 Later my uncle and my cousin come back home from work and we all have a traditional Punjabi meal/dinner which is good.
-The family all live together in a basement house below Baljit Massi’s oldest daughter’s (Puneet) upstairs main house - which has a spare room, so I will he sleeping there.
+The family all live together in a basement house below Baljit Massi’s oldest daughter’s (Puneet) upstairs main house, which has a spare room, so I will he sleeping there.
 Puneet moved to Canada from India around 12 years ago after marrying a Indian guy based here and has a ten year old son and a 15 month year old daughter.
 Her in laws also live with her and are fast asleep by the time I head to the spare room.

 Tuesday 20th August

 I was thinking of going into downtown Toronto but this changes when I realise that from where I’m staying with my family it’s around two hours journey with two bus changes each way.
 So it’s gonna be a chill day - I will be back in Toronto in the next couple of years or so to visit the two families in Ontario and I can go sightseeing then.
 Baljit massi is a great cook and I always have fond memories of visiting her village home back in Punjab and being served really good food.
-Today is no exception - aloo paratha with dahi (potato stuffed chapati with homemade milk curd/yogurt) reminds me of India.
+Today is no exception - aloo paratha with dahi (potato stuffed chapati with homemade milk curd/yogurt) reminds me so fondly of India.
 Her youngest daughter (Veerpal) works Thursday-Monday at Home Depot and she comes by to visit me and the rest of her family around 11.
 We all used to play as kids back in India during my visits from England and in our culture she is my sister, as well as personally for me too.
 Veerpal’s husband (Gurpreet aka Garry) works in construction and sadly we will have to wait until my next visit to meet him for the very first time.
 Puneet and her baby daughter come down and we spend the next couple of hours just chatting - all in our local language - I haven’t really spoken much English since arriving in Canada.
 Brampton as you can imagine has lots of gurduwara’s (Sikh temples) and so Baljit Massi, Veeerpal and I head there, which is only a short few minutes walk away.
 Once we’re back, Veerpal heads back home and I go for a walk with my uncle around the neighbourhood - it’s crazy how many Punjabi’s live here - it’s particular funny when a little boy with a joora (bobble with uncut hair) speaks English in a Canadian accent.
-I haven’t done much meditation so I head upstairs early after dinner - I love doing silent savasna whilst listening to Above and Beyond’s Flow State album - it’s so peaceful and I’m trying to clear my thoughts/feelings and connect to my mind - which is tough.
+I haven’t done much meditation so I head upstairs early after dinner - I love doing silent savasna whilst listening to Above and Beyond’s Flow State album - it’s so peaceful and I’m trying to clear my thoughts/feelings and connect to my mind.
 I actually fall asleep and end up walking up at around 1am but it doesn’t take much time to get back to sleep.